coder/docs/workspaces/vs-code-extensions.md

 ## Using the public extensions marketplaces

 You can manually add an extension while you're working in the Code Web IDE.
-The extensions can be from Coder's public marketplace, Eclipse Open VSX's public marketplace, or the Eclipse Open VSX _local_ marketplace.
+The extensions can be from Eclipse Open VSX's public marketplace or the Eclipse Open VSX _local_ marketplace.

 ![Code Web Extensions](../assets/workspaces/code-web-extensions.png)